kaaproject/kaa-rfcs/0004/README.md

 ## Extension data transfer to clients

-ExtensionData messages are used by extension services for sending data to clients via communication services.
+`ExtensionData` messages are used by extension services to send data to clients through communication services.
 Non-affinity session messages MUST be published to a [service instance-wide subject](/0003/README.md#service-instance-wide-subjects):

 ```
 kaa.v1.service.<service-instance-name>.esp.ExtensionData
 ```
-where `service-instance-name` is the target communications service instance name.
+where `service-instance-name` is the instance name of the target communication service.

-In case of affinity sessions ExtensionData message MUST be published to the [service replica-specific subject](/0003/README.md#service-replica-specific-subjects) defined by the `replyTo` subject in the previously received message that set up the session affinity.
+In case of affinity sessions, `ExtensionData` message MUST be published to the [service replica-specific subject](/0003/README.md#service-replica-specific-subjects) defined by the `replyTo` subject in the previously received message that set up the session affinity.

-Extensions MAY also set `replyTo` subject when sending ExtensionData messages according to the [session affinity](/0003/README.md#session-affinity) rules.
+Extensions MAY also set `replyTo` subject when sending `ExtensionData` messages according to the [session affinity](/0003/README.md#session-affinity) rules.

 The NATS message payload is an Avro object with the following schema ([extension-data.avsc](./extension-data.avsc)):